-The recent announcement that Google Reader will no longer be available from July 1st has prompted many of its current users to look for alternative RSS reader applications.
-Despite the panic, there are plenty of other web-based and GUI options, but text user interface enthusiasts (and Arabesque readers) may find Newsbeuter worth a look in particular.
+The 2013 announcement that Google Reader would no longer be available prompted many of its users to look for alternative RSS reader applications.
+There are plenty of other web-based and GUI options, but text user interface enthusiasts (and Arabesque readers) may find Newsboat, formerly Newsbeuter, worth a look in particular.

 options, and extensive feature set.
 If you like the idea of using a client-side